MaxHalford/prince/README.md

 Although factorial analysis is popular, practitionners tend to mix concepts up -- *Principal Component Analysis* (PCA) **is not** *Singular Value Decomposition* (SVD).
 Moreover, more advanced methods that extend PCA such as *Correspondance Analysis* and *Factor Analysis of Mixed Data (FAMD)* are not very well known -- at least outside of French academia.

 The Rennes university published [FactoMineR](http://factominer.free.fr/) in 2008; whilst being a library which offers many possibilities, FactoMineR doesn't seem to be actively maintained.
 What's more, FactoMineR and the underlying SVD operation are written in pure R, which isn't very efficient.
-In parallel, [Fast Randomized SVD](https://arxiv.org/pdf/1509.00296.pdf) has become an efficient way to obtain eigen(vectors|values) approximations in drastically less time than classical SVD.
+In parallel, [Fast Randomized SVD](https://arxiv.org/pdf/1509.00296.pdf) has become an efficient way to obtain eigen{vectors|values} approximations in drastically less time than regular SVD.

 The goal with Prince is to provide a user-friendly library for performing all sorts of large-scale factorial analysis.
 Although [Facebook](https://research.facebook.com/blog/fast-randomized-svd/) and then [sklearn](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.RandomizedPCA.html) have implemented randomized SVD, it isn't trivial for users to use them, let alone to understand and visualize results in a timely fashion.